 When it comes to dealing with pests, especially ones that sting, safety is the number one priority.
-We understand that you want to get rid of wasps for good, and you may be tempted to take the quickest measures just to see them gone, but the pest control professionals at Plunkett’s do not recommend quick, DIY, wasp control methods.
+While it might be tempting to use quick DIY methods to get rid of your wasp problem, our pest control professionals at Plunkett's do not recommend doing so.

 First thing’s first: identify the nest